webhintio/hint/packages/configuration-web-recommended/README.md

 # webhint recommended web configuration

 To examine development or in-production websites, use `@hint/configuration-web-recommended`.

-> **NOTE** This package is for use against any content served from a web server.
+> **NOTE**:  This package is for use against any content served from a web
+> server.

 This `webhint` configuration package is installed automatically by webhint.